Flying ice: How to avoid a smashed windshield, or worse

 But sometimes, falling ice incidents are unavoidable.

-Check out the damage a falling chunk of ice inflicted on an unoccupied vehicle in New York this week:
+Check out the damage a falling chunk of ice inflicted on an unoccupied vehicle in New York in February:

 So what can a pedestrian do to avoid colliding with a sheet of ice or icicle?